haddocking/haddocking.github.io/education/molmod_online/simulation.md

 parameters) or insufficient or deficient equilibration of the system.

 <a class="prompt prompt-info">
   Check if the simulation finished properly.
-Verify it ran for 50 nanoseconds.
+Verify that it ran for 50 nanoseconds.
 </a>
 <a class="prompt prompt-cmd">
   gmx check -f p53_helix_CAH.xtc